zryska/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

 curl -i -d "@SDSCreateStream.json" -H "Content-Type: application/json"  -X POST http://localhost:5590/api/v1/tenants/default/namespaces/default/streams/Simple
 ```

-When the above command completes successfully, an SDS stream is created on the server to store data defined by the specified type.
+When the previous command completes successfully, an SDS stream is created on the server to store data defined by the specified type.

 ## Write data events to the SDS stream